 Raconteur and entrepreneur Clint Jones was born and raised in the Milwaukee area.
-His interest in railroading began with trips to via the C&NW and Milwaukee Road to the Upper Peninsula to visit relatives in his teen years.
+His interest in railroading began with trips to the Upper Peninsula via the C&NW and Milwaukee Road to visit relatives in his teen years.
 Thus began his long and storied railroad career which continues to this day.
 After a brief stint studying business at Michigan Technological University, he hired out as a diesel locomotive mechanic for the Milwaukee Road at their Milwaukee shops.
 But his passion and pluck led him to form his own company Trans Northern, Inc. to operate a steam passenger tourist railroad in Michigan and act as a dealer of vintage railroad equipment.
 Clint later worked for the C&NW in train service and also served as a trainmaster for Wisconsin Central Railway from 1987 to 1997, supervising train operations and train crews from Marquette, Michigan.
 He currently owns Mineral Range, Inc., a railway equipment, industry switching, and transportation consulting firm.
 Over the years, Clint has assembled a personal collection of photographs (many taken by himself) and paper documents, mostly focused upon railroads of the Michigan Upper Peninsula.
 This collection is growing and we will scan material as it available.
 Status: ongoing.